 I do try and pay more attention to my diet about a week before my period is due, but it’s not always possible to get all the magnesium needed from the diet alone so I supplement.
 When it comes to magnesium I use a few magnesium products which I apply topically – these are from Better You (magnesium spray, magnesium butter and magnesium body lotion).
 These are not only good for controlling your cravings before your period is due but they are also great for your joints and muscles, especially after the exercise.

 If you are a man you shouldn’t experience the type of cravings women normally do – the key is a healthy and well-balanced diet full of nutrients from a variety of food sources.
 In this way, your body should get everything it needs from a diet and any cravings should actually disappear.

 Just making a few changes to your eating habits may not make a massive difference and if you really want to speed things up then the exercise is the answer.

 If you haven’t exercised in a while just start with walks first.
-Walk as much as you can and increase your time slowly.
+Walk as much as you can and increase your time and intensity slowly.

 Most importantly, find the exercise you enjoy as only this way you will be more willing to do it regularly.

 Something to keep in mind – shorter intense workouts will help you lose weight quicker.

 If you really want to lose weight and you are a regular drinker, consuming more than just a few pints of beer a week, then you really need to try reducing that.
 Alcohol has a lot of calories.
 One pint of beer, for example, has around 180 calories and to burn it off you would have to run for 13 minutes or cycle for 15 minutes (source).
 Is it really worth it?